johncharlesboyington/fourier_xform/README.md

 3Blue1Brown:
 https://www.youtube.com/watch?v=r6sGWTCMz2k&vl=en

-which provides a fantastic explanation of the math driving this type of approximation and gives some beautiful examples of it in action.
+This provides a fantastic explanation of the math driving this type of approximation and gives some beautiful examples of it in action.

 However, the approximation required one to have access to an ordered set